qmk/qmk_firmware/docs/hand_wire.md

 There are a lot of soldering guides and tips available elsewhere but here are some of the most useful and relevant for hand wiring:

-To ensure a strong solder joint you want a good amount of contact between the solder and the 2 peices of metal you are connecting, a good way of doing this (though not required) is looping around pins or twisting wires together before applying solder.
+To ensure a strong solder joint you want a good amount of contact between the solder and the two pieces of metal you are connecting.
+A good way of doing this (though not required) is looping around pins or twisting wires together before applying solder.

 <img src="https://i.imgur.com/eHJjmnU.jpg" alt="Looped around rod" width="200"/> <img src="https://i.imgur.com/8nbxmmr.jpg?1" alt="Looped diode leg" width="200"/>